luiztiago/bootstraptherightway/README.md

 ## Typography

 If you're using same typography on several pages, try to customize this using variables.
 If not, creates a module for this, as `.title` and you can extend some helper classes used on Bootstrap, or create some stuff according to your preference.
-A example with this is a little above, at `Classless` section.
+A example with this is a little above, at <a href="#classless">`Classless`</a> section.

 ## Bootstrap 4.0